measurement-factory/EggTimer/README.md

 algorithm:

 1. Create a [new commit](https://developer.github.com/v3/git/commits/#create-a-commit) ("staging commit") with the following attributes:
-   * 'tree': the tree object of the the PR [merge commit](https://developer.github.com/v3/pulls/#get-a-single-pull-request)
+   * 'tree': the tree object of the the PR [merge commit](https://developer.github.com/v3/pulls/#get-a-single-pull-request).
-   * 'parents': a single parent as the SHA of the PR base branch HEAD commit
+   * 'parents': a single parent as the SHA of the PR base branch HEAD commit.
-   * 'message': the commit message as the PR title (with appended PR number) plus the PR description
+   * 'message': the commit message as the PR title (with appended PR number) plus the PR description.
 2. Reset the staging (a.k.a. "auto") branch to the PR staging commit.
 3. Mark the staging commit with a tag ("merge tag").
 The tag holds the being-in-merge PR number, which is used by the bot in next steps.